Abhinav-Peddemoni/Car-Sales-Dashboard-Tableau/README.md

 # Car Sales Dashboard
 The Dashboard provides real-time insights into Key Performance Indicators(KPIs) related to sales data.
-This will enable to make informed decisions,monitor progress, identify trends and opportunities for growth.
+This will enable to make informed decisions, monitor progress, identify trends and opportunities for growth.

 ### 1. Sales Overview:
 * Year-to-Date(YTD) Total Sales